kragen/derctuo/garden-light-panel.md

 A potentially more appealing approach is to carefully remove the PV cell and graft it into something else, maybe something easier to carry.

+In really full sun, I got 2.47 V open-circuit and 2.10 V across a 105Ω load, thus 20 mA, 42 mW.
+This suggests I'm actually not at full max power and could benefit from going to a lower load impedance: the load voltage is more than half the open-circuit voltage.
+If the panel had an ohmic internal resistance dropping 370 mV at 20 mA, it would be 18.5Ω.

+However, I think we can be reasonably sure that, although that "internal resistance" won't remain constant, it won't go *down*.
+Which means that the maximum power output available in this sunlight would be (½ 2.47 V)²/18.5Ω = 82.4 mW.
+So I can squeeze at most another factor of 2 out with lower impedance, so this panel is at best 5.7% efficient.
+It must be an amorphous panel, not monocrystalline like I thought.